elastic/kibana/README.md

 $ backport
 ```

 Follow the steps.
-You can use the `arrow keys` to choose options and `Enter` to select.
+You can use the `arrow keys` to choose options, <space> to select checkboxes and `Enter` to proceed.

 ### Options